 A glance at the top end of our city Index shows little change from last year.
 Eight of the top ten cities remain the same, and the top three are in the same order.

 Given the network effects of the fintech industry, this is not unexpected.
-But innovation is static, or stalling.
+But it should not be read as a suggestion that domestic sources has actually increased innovation is static, or stalling.

 LITTLE CHANGE AT THE TOP